EGI-Federation/documentation/content/en/users/security/secrets-store/cli/_index.md

 ## Prerequisites

-To access the EGI Secrets Store service from the command line you need a valid [EGI Check-in](../../../aai/check-in) access token.
+To access the EGI Secrets Store service from the command-line you need a valid [EGI Check-in](../../../aai/check-in) access token.
 Get it either from the [EGI Check-in Token Portal](https://aai.egi.eu/token), or from the **oidc-agent** (see [here](../../../getting-started/cli#authentication) for